YatinDevs/ReactJS_-devs-/Interview-Prep.md

-# - What is Prop Drilling?
+# What is Prop Drilling?

-Anyone who has worked in React would have faced this and if not then will face it definitely.
+- Anyone who has worked in React would have faced this and if not then will face it definitely.
 Prop drilling is basically a situation when the same data is being sent at almost every level due to requirements in the final level.

 - So to Avoid Prop Drilling

+# ContextAPI

-# - ContextAPI --> associated with Pure React Only --> Doesnt Exist Outside React.
+- associated with Pure React Only
+- Doesnt Exist Outside React.

-- There are Also other libraries outside React to Solve this Issue
+- There are Also other libraries outside React to Solve this Issue :

 # - State Management Libraries :